Centralising Fire Service Data for NWFRS using Microsoft 365 and Power BI

 Challenge

-- Data sensitivity: Handling sensitive operational data required the creation of bespoke synthetic datasets to simulate realistic scenarios while preserving confidentiality.
+- Handling sensitive operational data required the creation of bespoke synthetic datasets to simulate realistic scenarios while preserving confidentiality.

-- Integrating disparate data sources: To enable more comprehensive insights, open-source datasets, such as meteorological data, geographic information, and external fire response records, needed to be consolidated and harmonised.
+- Enabling more comprehensive insights, open-source datasets, such as meteorological data, geographic information, and external fire response records, needed to be consolidated and harmonised.

-- Geospatial mapping: Visualising national fire-response territories and station locations demanded the development of an interactive map that could support strategic planning and operational analysis.
+- Visualising national fire-response territories and station locations demanded the development of an interactive map that could support strategic planning and operational analysis.

-- Efficient data delivery: With a small data team in place, it was essential to reduce manual workload by automating data flows and ensuring that timely, accurate information reached key decision-makers.
+- With a small data team in place, it was essential to reduce manual workload by automating data flows and ensuring that timely, accurate information reached key decision-makers.

 Solution

-To build an understanding of the current data environment, Butterfly Data investigated the user stories, needs and challenges of NWFRS' leadership and data team.
-The biggest challenges they faced were delivering the right data to key decision makers and reducing the workload of a small data team.
-Our solution was to create a Power BI dashboard to be used throughout the organisation, leveraging their existing Microsoft licence.
+Butterfly Data conducted a thorough investigation into the user stories, needs, and challenges of NWFRS' leadership and data team.
+Recognising the need to deliver the right data to key decision-makers and reduce the workload of a small data team, Butterfly Data developed a Power BI dashboard to be used throughout the organisation, leveraging their existing Microsoft licence.

 The result was a dashboard providing succinct insights on important day-to-day operations such as incident data, road traffic collisions, and fire service appliances.